Is Biology Hard as a Major

 Visick added, “There's also the wide world of research: building new knowledge in fields as diverse as ecology, microbiology, behavior, molecular biology, development, zoology, botany, physiology, genetics, and many more.”

 Start Your Career in Biology

 The single most important thing you can do to make your life easier as a bio major is to choose a great college or university.
 Look for a school like North Central College, with a biology program that offers comprehensive study of the key concepts of biology from expert faculty.
 You’ll get access to excellent laboratory facilities, the latest in scientific tools and technology, the chance to supplement your biology courses with classes in math, chemistry and physics, and all the support you need to get you started on the path to graduate school and fulfilling careers.
+Looking for a Vet School in Chicago?
 Find out more about what North Central College can do for you on their website.